suroora/ABC-Company-Analysis/README.md

 - `age`
 - `salary`
 - `height`

-If your column names differ slightly (e.g., `Team Name`), the notebook includes a flexible matcher to help map them.

 ## What the Notebook Does
 ### Preprocessing (1 mark)
 - Validates schema and data types.